 The EDNO shall provide all reports and other information that it is required to provide to the DNO Party in accordance with this Schedule by email to an address specified to the EDNO by the DNO Party, as varied from time to time.

+8. SUPPLIER OF LAST RESORT

+Where an EDNO is seeking re-distribution of Unrecovered Bad Debt the EDNO shall, in line with the timescales detailed in Paragraph 8.3 and 8.4, provide to the DNO Party:

+a self-certification of compliance with Schedule 1;

+the name of the defaulting Supplier Party;